KonstantinMack/fussball_vorhersagen/README.rst

 Description
 ===========

 This project started as my final project for a data science bootcamp.
-The Jupyter-Notebook with the presentation (model_final.ipynb) can be found in the folder "src".
+The Jupyter-Notebook with the presentation (presentation.ipynb) can be found in the folder "src".

 I use various machine learning and deep learning techniques in this project to create football prediction models.

 Each week I will post my predictions for the Premier League below (usually updated on Tuesdays for midweek matches and Fridays for weekend matches).
-Starting November statistics of my bets from the Premier League and many other leagues can be found on my `BlogaBet Account <https://dataguybets.blogabet.com/>`_.
+Starting November, statistics of my bets from the Premier League and many other leagues can be found on my `BlogaBet Account <https://dataguybets.blogabet.com/>`_.

 +--------+---+-----------------+-----------------------+----+----+-----+------+-------+-----+------+------+-----------+
 |  Date  |Div|    HomeTeam     |       AwayTeam        |x_HG|x_AG|x_HC | AHC  |adj_AHC|Diff |H_Odds|A_Odds|    BET    |